-Mental Illness Benefits: Are benefits limited for Mental Illness?
+Mental Illness and Substance Abuse Benefits: Are benefits limited for Mental Illness or Substance Abuse?

 If You are Disabled because of:

 - 1) Mental Illness that results from any cause; or - 2) any condition that may result from Mental Illness;

 then, subject to all other provisions of The Policy, We will limit the Maximum Duration of Benefits.